 Setting Monitor Active?
-Action Taken enabled (default) Yes In response to a critical over temperature condition, OBP issues a warning and automatically shuts down the system after 30 seconds. advise Yes OBP issues a warning only, without shutting down the system. disabled No OBP takes no action at all; environmental monitoring at the OBP level is disabled.
+Action Taken enabled (default) Yes In response to an over temperature condition or a fan failure in either the CPU or disk fan tray, OBP issues a warning and automatically shuts down the system after 30 seconds. advise Yes OBP issues a warning only, without shutting down the system. disabled No OBP takes no action at all; environmental monitoring at the OBP level is disabled.